ACCR-VBD/Poster---additional_information/README.md

   <em>Ross-macdonald transmission model of mosquito-borne diseases</em>
 </p>

 A critical metric based on such epidemiological model is the basic reproduction number $R_0$, which corresponds to the average number of secondary infection caused by a single infection in a fully susceptible population.
-This value has interesting thresholding properties
+This value has interesting thresholding properties.
+Indeed, a $R_0$ under one theoretically ensures that infection events will not lead to a disease outbreak, as the number of new infections progressively dies out.
+This metric is computed through an equation based on several parameters of the epidemiological compartmental model

 # Current state of the project